 Conall Laverty is the founder and CEO of WIA, a start-up company that works with property owners and developers to deploy Internet of Things hardware to reduce cost and improve their buildings’ performance.
 WIA provides a simple way for people and things to communicate with just a few lines of code.
 With over 10,000 clients across 100 countries, it has attracted €1 million in venture capital funding with backers including Suir Valley Ventures, Enterprise Ireland and NDRC.
 As a result, Conall has become a key figure in the global Internet of Things ecosystem.
 Conall is one to watch.
 He h

 Ireland is a leading player in the global medical technology industry.
-IDA Ireland reports that 9 of the world’s top 10 Medtech companies have bases here.
-Dublin, the country’s capital city and economic powerhouse, is home to giants in the sector like Medtronic, ResMed, Abbott and others.
-In fact, with more than 40,000 people now working in the industry, Ireland is one of the largest employers of Medtech professionals in Europe.
-“We’re lucky in Ireland to not only have some exceptionally talented people but also a supportive ecosystem with a range of supports”, says Sinéad Keogh, director of the
+IDA Ireland reports that 14 of the world’s top 15 Medtech companies have bases here.
+Dublin, the country’s capital city and economic powerhouse, is home to giants in the sector like Medtronic, ResMed, Abbott, Bayer, Stryker, Johnson & Johnson and many others.
+With more than 40,000 people now working in the industry, Ireland is one of the largest employers of Medtech professionals in Europe.
+In fact, it is home to the most Medtech personnel per capita on the continent.
+Why Medtech companies choose Dublin All sorts of companies have a presence in Dublin.
+However, there are so

 The Liberties is one of Dublin's most characterful and historic districts.
 It owes its name to the fact that it was originally outside the jurisdiction of the city.
 So it was free to follow its own rules.
-In many ways it's still doing that today.
-In medieval times the Liberties was an area of the city in which brewing, distilling, tanning and other traditional industries were located.
-The world famous St James Gate brewery, home of Guinness, continues the tradition.
-Meanwhile distilling is enjoying a big revival in the area, with the arrival of the Pearse Lyons, Teeling, Roe & Co and Dublin Liberties dist
+In many ways, it's still doing that today.